gregtomasch/USFSMAX/README.md

           #define MAG_DECLINIATION                      13.2197f
       #endif

-* Comment out all location definitions in the "Magnetic Constantants" section of the "config.h" tab except for your own
+* Comment out all location definitions in the "Magnetic Constants" section of the "config.h" tab except for your own